g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set class-of-service interfaces ae0 unit 0 classifiers dscp dscp-classifier set class-of-service interfaces ae0 unit 0 classifiers exp exp-classifier
 ```
-In the configuration until here, you can see that when the packets enters trough the interface, the Junos will classify the packet by the DSCP or EXP value, and bind this in a forwarding-class, and when the packet is in a forwarding-class, it will receive the treatment accordingly the scheduler of forwarding-class that was mapped by the scheduler-map.
+Up to this point in the configuration, when packets enter through an interface, Junos will classify them by their DSCP or EXP value and bind them to a forwarding class.
+Once the packet is in a forwarding class, it receives treatment according to the scheduler that was mapped via the scheduler map.

-To guarantee that the packets will be transmited with the correct DSCP or EXP bit on the CORE interfaces, we can use the rewrite-rules.
-With this configuration, the DSCP bit will be marked on the network protocols and preserved if the packets will be routed on the network.
-In case of MPLS services, with this the PE will mark the EXP bit accordingly the forwarding-class of the traffic, and on the P routers, this rule will guarantee that the packets will have the EXP bits marked.
+To guarantee that packets are transmitted with the correct DSCP or EXP bits on the CORE interfaces, we use rewrite rules.
+With this configuration, the DSCP bit will be marked on network protocols and preserved as packets are routed.
+For MPLS services, the PE will mark the EXP bit according to the forwarding class, and on the P routers, this rule ensures the packets maintain their marked EXP bits.
 ```
 set class-of-service interfaces ge-0/0/2 unit 0 rewrite-rules dscp dscp-rewriter set class-of-service interfaces ge-0/0/2 unit 0 rewrite-rules exp exp-rewriter protocol mpls-inet-both